ynput/OpenPype/website/docs/admin_settings_system.md

 **`Disk mapping`** - Platform dependent configuration for mapping of virtual disk(s) on an artist's OpenPype machines before OP starts up.
 Uses `subst` command, if configured volume character in `Destination` field already exists, no re-mapping is done for that character(volume).

+### FFmpeg and OpenImageIO tools

+We bundle FFmpeg and OpenImageIO tools with OpenPype build for Windows and Linux builds.
+For MacOs support or to use different build is it possible to set environment variables `OPENPYPE_FFMPEG_PATHS` and `OPENPYPE_OIIO_PATHS` in system settings.
+Both should lead to directory where tool executables are located.
+Multiple paths are supported.

 ### OpenPype deployment control

 **`Versions Repository`** - Location where automatic update mechanism searches for zip files with OpenPype update packages.
 To read more about preparing OpenPype for automatic updates go to [Admin Distribute docs](admin_distribute.md#2-openpype-codebase)